How can anyone in North Carolina think that bats are scary?

 - The “tricolor” name comes from the coloration of the three distinct bands of hairs on their back: dark gray on the bottom, yellowish-brown in the middle, and brown or reddish-brown on top.

 - Formerly known as the Eastern Pipistrelle.

-The Tricolored Bat is the smallest in North Carolina!
+This species is the smallest bat found in North Carolina!

 Despite their small stature, Tricolored Bats can live to be 15 years old, which is a long time for bats!
 And interestingly, Tricolored Bats mate in the fall, but the female stores the sperm and doesn’t become pregnant until spring.

 Did you know the Tricolored Bat’s natural predators include many birds of prey, snakes, skunks, other bats, and Northern Leopard Frogs?
 It’s crazy to think of a frog eating a bat, but it shows how tiny these mammals are!

 Related Article: Types of Frogs in North Carolina!

 Tricolored Bats used to be considered one of the most common bats around.
 But, unfortunately, their numbers have been decimated by White-nose syndrome.
 It’s thought that 70% of their population has succumbed to this fungal disease.